Grows up to 35 feet tall

-Grows in small colonies in rich, moist areas such as river valleys and the understory of hardwood forests.
+Small colonies in rich, moist areas such as river valleys and the understory of hardwood forests

 Throughout the entire Chesapeake Bay watershed.